Law & Order: Special Victims Unit season 17: Guest stars

 It was announced in May 2015, that Dallas Roberts would return to SVU in the two-hour season premiere as serial rapist/killer, Dr. Gregory Yates from the sixteenth season two-hour crossover episode "Daydream Believer" with Chicago P.D..
 The premiere episode was "ripped from the headlines" and surrounded Robert Durst, his murder trial, and explored some of his possible connections to a series of rape/murders that span 20 years.

 Danny Burstein and Rebecca Luker appeared in "Transgender Bridge" as the parents of a transgender teen who is assaulted.
-The two theatre stars are married in real life.
+The two theatre stars were married in real life.

 Whoopi Goldberg was cast in a guest starring role for the October 7 episode "Institutional Fail".
 Goldberg portrayed Janette Grayson, a Department of Child Services supervisor whose allegedly fake reports put multiple children at risk.
 Grayson finds herself on trial when the agency's internal policies bring in the wrong kind of publicity.
 Peter Gallagher also guest stars in the same episode, reprising his role of Chief Dodds, alongside Goldberg, Jessica Pimental and John Magaro.

 In "Community Policing", Donal Logue returned to SVU as Lt.
 Declan Murphy, after finding out about Rollins' pregnancy.
 Rollins revealed to Murphy that he is the father of her child.
 Actors from Broadway's Hamilton, Leslie Odom, Jr. and Daveed Diggs also guest-starred in "Community Policing".
-Daveed Diggs returns in "Forty One Witnesses," alongside "Hamilton" costar Anthony Ramos.
+Daveed Diggs returns in "Forty One Witnesses," alongside Hamilton costar Anthony Ramos.

 Andy Karl was cast in the recurring role of Sgt.
 Mike Dodds, son of Chief William Dodds (played by Peter Gallagher).
 His character was introduced to the unit as Benson's No. 2.
 This reunited Karl and Gallagher after starring in the 2015 Broadway revival of the musical On the Twentieth Century.

 Lindsay Pulsipher returned this season to portray Kim Rollins, Amanda's sister, who was last seen in the season fourteen episode, "Deadly Ambition".
 Kim brings their mother with her to New York, Beth Anne Rollins, (portrayed by Virginia Madsen) who feels her police-officer daughter has turned her back on the family.
 Warren Leight commented to TV Guide, "Even if their intent is to be supportive, and I'm not even sure it is, her family showing up is not a great thing for her – nothing good comes from seeing her sister or her mother."